“Make Known His Deeds!”

 Together with you, for 175 years we have been forming servants to teach the faithful, reach the lost, and care for all.

-The funds we seek to raise will champion the Lord’s work at the Seminary in three chief ways: supporting vital day-to-day operations, providing 100% tuition assistance to relieve students and their young families from incurring debt, and maintaining and repairing the historic buildings of our campus so they will stand solidly to serve many generations to come.
+The funds raised will champion the Lord’s work at the Seminary in three chief ways: supporting vital day-to-day operations, providing 100% tuition assistance to relieve students and their young families from incurring debt, and maintaining and repairing the historic buildings of our campus so they will stand solidly to serve many generations to come.

-Our goal for achieving these aims is to raise $75 million dollars.
-We know that God is able to bless us abundantly, so that in all things at all times, having all that we need, we will abound in every good work.
+By God’s grace we exceeded our goal of $75 million dollars!
+God has blessed us abundantly, so that in all things at all times, having all that we need, we will abound in every good work.

 It is your faithful support that is shaping the leaders of tomorrow.